 Notice: Undefined offset: 0 in /home/thespotc/public_html/wp-content/themes/thespot/single.php on line 39

-NT News – Gold Coast development Dog-friendly Broadbeach tower’s quirkiest feature
+Gold Coast Bulletin – Gold Coast development: Dog friendly Broadbeach tower’s quirkiest feature

 Ms Tanabe and her beloved dalmatian Juibay placed their hand and pawprints into the cement foundations.
 The pet-friendly project’s centrepiece will be a rooftop dog park and there are plans for a hydrobath station to wash playful pups.
 The rooftop will also have a community recreation area with a barbecue and communal vegetable garden.